Jana Lasser

 I am open to teaching seminars and holding workshops about

-• Introduction to Computational Social Science
+• Computational Social Science & Social Data Science

-• Programming in Python
+• Programming in Python for students without STEM backgrounds

 Reach me at